 - "Typing" has 6 characters → counts as 1.2 words

-- "Pro Typing Test" has 15 characters (including space) → counts as 3 words
+- "Pro Typing Test" has 15 characters (including the space) → counts as 3 words

 📊 How WPM is Calculated (With Examples)